rcl-coding/verifiable-credentials/credentials/csharp-basic-coding.md

 You must be able to provide one or more **C# applications** that cover the skill and knowledge requirements for this credential.

 ## Github Classroom Assignments
-You will be provided with a link to complete an assignment on GitHub classroom to achieve this credential.
-Follow these [instructions](./github-classroom) to complete and submit the assignment.
+You will be provided with a link to complete an coding assignment on GitHub classroom to achieve this credential.
+Follow these [instructions](../github-classroom) to complete and submit the assignment.

+## Support Material and Training

+You can refer to the following course material [Foundation : Basic Coding with C#](https://learn.rclapp.com/Learner/Course?id=1) to prepare for this credential.
+You can attend live events that cover the requirements for this credential.
+In addition, you can learn on your own in the web or in your workplace.